 Contact with Parliamentarians has increased significantly with 18 meetings taking place over the year between various Members of Parliament (MPs), Peers and Members of Scottish Parliament (MSPs).
-Raising awareness with these groups is especially important because of the government White Paper 'Trust, Assurance and Safety - The Regulation of Health Professionals in the 21st Century' which outlines plans for new professions to be regulated by the HPC.
+Raising awareness with these groups is especially important because of the Government White Paper 'Trust, assurance and safety: the regulation of health professionals' which outlines plans for new professions to be regulated by the HPC.

-Other awareness-raising activities have included:
+Other awareness-raising activities include the following:

-- distribution of our 'Regulation of health professions parliamentary briefing' to over 250 MPs and Peers in January 2008; - exhibition at the Scottish National Party annual conference in October 2007; - exhibition at the Welsh Labour Party Conference in February 2008 Welsh versions of the public information leaflet and a Welsh exhibition banner were developed; and - an evening reception in the Scottish Parliament in March 2008 where the Deputy First Minister and Cabinet Secretary for Health and Wellbeing, Nicola Sturgeon MSP, spoke to over 80 key stakeholders - in the same week we hosted an exhibition for three days in the Scottish Parliament.
+- Distribution of 'Regulation of health professions parliamentary briefing' to over 250 MPs and Peers in January 2008. - Exhibition at the Scottish National Party annual conference in October 2007. - Exhibition at the Welsh Labour Party Conference in February 2008.
+Welsh versions of the public information leaflet and a Welsh exhibition banner were developed. - Evening reception in the Scottish Parliament in March 2008.
+The Deputy First Minister and Cabinet Secretary for Health and Wellbeing, Nicola Sturgeon MSP, spoke to over 80 key stakeholders.
+In the same week we hosted an exhibition space for three days in the Scottish Parliament.